Aurora Transportation Center

 The Aurora Transportation Center is a station on Metra's BNSF Line in Aurora, Illinois.
 The station is 37.1 mi from Union Station, the east end of the line.
-In Metra's zone-based fare system, Aurora is in zone H. As of 2018, Aurora is the 13th busiest of Metra's 236 non-downtown stations, with an average of 1,856 weekday boardings.
+In Metra's zone-based fare system, Aurora is in zone 4.
+As of 2018, Aurora is the 13th busiest of Metra's 236 non-downtown stations, with an average of 1,856 weekday boardings.
 There is a staffed station building.
 Just north of the station is the Hill Yard, a large coach yard used to store the Metra trains on the BNSF Line.
 Aurora is a stub-track terminal, which means the Metra tracks end here.
 Amtrak and BNSF freights use the two tracks east of the station.

-Aurora is the west end of the BNSF Railway Line and is served by numerous Pace bus routes.
+Aurora is the west end of the BNSF Line and is served by numerous Pace bus routes.
 It served as a Greyhound bus stop until September 7, 2011.

+As of September 8, 2025, Aurora is served by 67 trains (32 inbound, 35 outbound) on weekdays, and by all 40 trains (20 in each direction) on weekends and holidays.

 History

 The station replaced the former Aurora Depot, at the corners of South Broadway and Washington Street.
 The station was constructed in 1922 by the Chicago, Burlington and Quincy Railroad and closed in 1986.
 It was also served by Amtrak and Metra trains until the opening of the Aurora Transportation Center.
 The building was torn down in April 2013.
-Amtrak service shifted to Naperville station, and continue to stop presently.
+Amtrak service shifted to Naperville station, and continues to stop there presently.